Infostrux-Solutions/snowflake-zero-to-chat-with-your-data/zero_to_chat_with_your_data/zero_to_chat_with_your_data.md

 ![context role and warehouse settings](assets/Lab_Image_02.png)

-Finally, we need to select the database and schema context of our worksheet:
+Finally, we need to select the database and schema context of our worksheet.
+We'll run a group of queries:
   * Highlight the group of queries at the top of the worksheet and click the "Play" ▶️ button at the top right of the worksheet.
   * The header of the worksheet should show the selected database and schema like `CHAT_WITH_YOUR_DATA.WORKSPACE_<number>`

-### Create Our First Table
+### Create Our First Table ###
 >  **Data Definition Language (DDL) operations are free!**
 All the DDL operations we have done so far do not require compute resources, so we can create all our objects for free.

 To make working in the worksheet easier, let's rename it.
-In the top left corner, double-click the worksheet name, which is the timestamp when the worksheet was created, and change it to `ZERO_TO_CHAT_WITH_YOUR_DATA_WITH_CYBERSYN`.
+In the top left corner, double-click the worksheet name, which is the timestamp when the worksheet was created, and change it to `CHAT_WITH_MY_DATA`.

 Next we create a table called `COMPANY_METADATA` to use for loading the comma-delimited data.
-Instead of using the UI, we use the worksheet to run the DDL that creates the table:
+We use the worksheet to run the DDL that creates the table:

 ```SQL
 CREATE OR REPLACE TABLE company_metadata